arblane/clip-firebot-setup/README.md

 Firebot setup for playing Twitch clips on stream from user input.

 # Compatibility
-- Firebot 5.58.0+
+- Firebot 5.62.1+

 # Install
 + Download
   + Clip.firebotsetup
   + clips.html
 + Import the downloaded firebotsetup file
-  + You will need to edit the preset effect to change the location of the html file.
+  + You will be prompted to change the location of the html file during import.

 # Usage